lalkulaib/lalkulaib.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I am an Assistant Professor in the Computer Science Department at Kuwait University.
-My research focuses on developing innovative models with practical applications in social media analytics, low-resource languages, and public health.
+My research concentrates on designing novel frameworks with real-world applications in social media analytics, low-resource languages, and public health.
 I apply a range of qualitative and quantitative methods to investigate the efficacy of graph-based models in behavioral modeling.

         Please reach out to collaborate 😃
     design: